coins-docs/coins-global-api-docs/faqs/api_key_types.md

 ## Ed25519

 Ed25519 keys use asymmetric cryptography.
-You share your public key with Binance and use the private key to sign API requests.
-Binance API uses the public key to verify your signature.
+You share your public key with coins and use the private key to sign API requests. coins API uses the public key to verify your signature.

 Ed25519 keys provide security comparable to 3072-bit RSA keys, but with considerably smaller key, smaller signature size, and faster signature computation.